poporubeus/quantum_machine_learning/multilabel_classification/tutorial/README.md

 __Description:__ Quantum convolutional neural network (QCNN) for multilabel image classification written by combining Pennylane with JAX.<br />
 In this simple tutorial we select four different classes of digits images from the *sklearn.datasets.load_digits* and we construct a quantum convolutional neural network to train and make the classification of multiclass images.<br />
 After model training, we select the last updated and optimal parameters (which correspond to the maximum value of the validation accuracy) and use them to test the model on the<br /> unseen test images.
 To have an idea about all the steps needed to complete the experiment we recommend to have a look at the scripts in the */src* folder.<br />
 Hope this could be useful for you, feel free to use these codes and make further improvements.
-With this code we would like to emphasize the ability of making<br />
-multilabel classification and stop of being constrained by binary classifications!
+With this code we would like to emphasize the ability of making multilabel classification and stop of being constrained by binary classifications!

 __Goal:__ Train a fully quantum convolutional neural network to classify four classes of images using train and validation sets.<br />